Dense Depth Distillation with Out-of-Distribution Simulated Images: Experimental Analyses

-We choose multiple combinations of the teacher and student models to evaluate our models and methods extensively.
-For the first combination, we let the teacher and student models have the same network proposed in \cite{hu2021boosting} built on ResNet-34 \cite{He2016DeepRL} to investigate the performance without model compression.
-For the second combination, we use the above ResNet-34 based network as the teacher model, and the MobileNet-v2 \cite{sandler2018mobilenetv2} based network as the student model in \cite{hu2021boosting}.
-For the next two combinations, the teacher models are implemented using a ResNet-50 \cite{He2016DeepRL} based encoder-decoder network \cite{laina2016deeper} and multi-branch depth estimation network \cite{Hu2019RevisitingSI}, respectively.
+We choose multiple combinations of the teacher and student models to extensively evaluate our models and methods.
+For the first combination, we let the teacher and student models have the same lightweight depth estimation network (LDEN) proposed in \citep{hu2021boosting} built on ResNet-34 \citep{He2016DeepRL} to investigate the performance without model compression.
+For the second combination, we use the above ResNet-34 based (LDEN) as the teacher model and the MobileNet-v2 \citep{sandler2018mobilenetv2} based network as the student model in \citep{hu2021boosting}.
+For the next two combinations, the teacher models are implemented using a ResNet-50 \citep{He2016DeepRL} based encoder-decoder network (EDN) \citep{laina2016deeper} and multi-branch feature fusion network (FFN) \citep{Hu2019RevisitingSI}, respectively.
 Networks of the student models are modified from the teacher networks by replacing ResNet-50 with ResNet-18.
-For the last combination, the teacher model is a SeNet-154 \cite{hu2018senet} based residual pyramid network \cite{Chen2019structure-aware}.
+For the last combination, the teacher model is a SeNet-154 \citep{hu2018senet} based structure-aware residual pyramid network ((SARPN) \citep{Chen2019structure-aware}.
 Similarly, the student model is derived from the teacher model by replacing the backbone with a smaller ResNet-34.

-To implement the network of the transformation model, we use the dilated convolution \cite{Yu2017} based encoder-decoder network modified from the saliency prediction network \cite{hu2019visualization,hu2019analysis} by adding symmetric skip connections between the encoder and the decoder.
+To implement the network of the transformation model, we use the dilated convolution \citep{Yu2017} based encoder-decoder network modified from the saliency prediction network \citep{hu2019visualization,hu2019analysis} by adding symmetric skip connections between the encoder and the decoder.